dominicletz/certmagex/README.md

 - `provider`: The provider to use for the ACME handshake.
 Can be `:letsencrypt` or `:zerossl`.
 Defaults to `:letsencrypt`.
 - `account_key`: The account key to use for the ACME handshake.
 Required only for `:zerossl` provider.
 - `addr`: The address to bind to for the ACME handshake.
 Defaults to `0.0.0.0` on IPv4 and `::` on IPv6.
-- `port`: The port to bind to for the ACME handshake.
-Defaults to `80`.
 - `storage_module`: The module to use for storage.
 Defaults to `CertMagex.Storage.Acmev2Adapter`.
 Changing the module allows storing retrieved certificates in a different storage location.
 - `renewal_threshold`: The threshold for certificate renewal.
 Defaults to renewing certificates if they have `86_400` seconds (1 day) of validity left.